Ridhima0827/Assignment-2/README.md

 If both occupy the same position at the same time and the player is not jumping, a collision is registered.

 The collision detection is simple but effective for this type of game.
-6. Rendering Technique

-The game uses:

-system("cls") or system("clear")

-ASCII characters (P for player, # for obstacle)

-The game repaints the full screen every frame, giving the illusion of animation.
-Although simple, this technique works well for text-based environments.

 7. Strengths of the Existing Game